puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_expressions.markdown

 In the examples above, the operators are `<`, `!=`, `in`, and `!`.

-Optionally, expressions can  be surrounded by parentheses and you can create compound expressions by using an expression as an operand.
+Optionally, expressions can be surrounded by parentheses.

+### Operands

+Operands in an expression may be:

+* Literal values
+* [Variables][]
+* Other expressions
+* [Function calls][function] which return values

+The [data type][datatypes] of each operand is dictated by the operator.
+See the list of operators below for details.

-When compounding expressions, you should use parentheses for clarity:
+When creating compound expressions by using other expressions as operands, you should use parentheses for clarity:

 {% highlight ruby %}
     (90 < 7) and ('Solaris' == 'Solaris') # resolves to false